 Parker is a 1971 graduate of Detroit's Northwestern High School.
 He was raised in the Dexter-Davison neighborhood on its West Side.

 Raydio scored their first big hit, "Jack and Jill", from their self-titled album in 1978 with Arista Records.
-The song reached #8 on the Billboard Hot 100 chart, earning a million-selling Gold single in the process.
+The song reached #8 on the Billboard Hot 100 chart, earning a million-selling gold single in the process.

-During the 1980s, Ray Parker Jr. and Raydio had two Top 40 hits ("Two Places at the Same Time" - #30 in 1980 and "That Old Song" - #21 in 1981) and their last and biggest hit "A Woman Needs Love (Just Like You Do)", released in 1981, went to #4 on the Billboard Hot 100 Charts, and #1 on the R&B Charts for two weeks in 1981.
+During the 1980s, Ray Parker Jr. and Raydio had two Top 40 hits ("Two Places at the Same Time" - #30 in 1980 and "That Old Song" - #21 in 1981) and their last and biggest hit, "A Woman Needs Love (Just Like You Do)", released in 1981, went to #4 on the Billboard Hot 100 Charts and to #1 on the R&B Charts for two weeks in 1981.

 Ghostbusters theme song controversy: